Deobandi movement: Associated organisations

-Associated militant organizations
+Associated militant organisations

 Lashkar-e-Jhangvi

-Lashkar-e-Jhangvi (LJ) (Army of Jhangvi) was a Deobandi militant organization.
+Lashkar-e-Jhangvi (LJ) (Army of Jhangvi) was a Deobandi militant organisation.
 Formed in 1996, it operated in Pakistan as an offshoot of Sipah-e-Sahaba (SSP).
 Riaz Basra broke away from the SSP over differences with his seniors.
 The group, now practically defunct since the unsuccessful Operation Zarb-e-Azab, is considered a terrorist group by Pakistan and the United States, It was involved in attacks on civilians and protectors of them.
 Lashkar-e-Jhangvi is predominantly Punjabi.
 The group has been labelled by intelligence officials in Pakistan as a major security threat.

 Taliban

 The Taliban ("students"), alternative spelling Taleban, is an Islamic fundamentalist political and militant movement in Afghanistan.
 It spread into Afghanistan and formed a government, ruling as the Islamic Emirate of Afghanistan from September 1996 until December 2001, with Kandahar as the capital.

 While in power, it enforced its strict interpretation of Sharia law.
 While many leading Muslims and Islamic scholars have been highly critical of the Taliban's interpretations of Islamic law, the Darul Uloom Deoband has consistently supported the Taliban in Afghanistan, including their 2001 destruction of the Buddhas of Bamiyan, and the majority of the Taliban's leaders were influenced by Deobandi fundamentalism.
 Pashtunwali, the Pashtun tribal code, also played a significant role in the Taliban's legislation.
 The Taliban were condemned internationally for their brutal treatment of women.